 Connect the Insulated Flexible Duct to the Soffit Vent

 I’m now working in the attic to connect a new run of 4 inch insulated duct to the soffit vent duct pipe connector.
-I purchased a 25 foot box of R-8 insulated flexible duct at Home Depot.
+I also purchased a 25 foot box of R-8 insulated flexible duct.
 This flexible duct can be used for running air conditioning ducts or bathroom exhaust vents:

 Workshop scissors, wire cutter and a tape measure are needed to install the insulated flexible duct.
-Gloves are recommended if your skin is sensitive to fiberglass insulation.
+Gloves are recommended if your skin is sensitive to fiberglass insulation and above linked flexible duct comes with a pair of cut resistant gloves in the kit.
 Use the scissors to cut the silver jacket, pink fiberglass insulation and inner duct liner, then cut the duct liner wire with the wire cutters: